mrseanryan/chocolate-bars/README.md

 #### 3 ways to run

-You can run `chocolate-bar` in one of three ways:
+You can run `chocolate-bars` in one of three ways:

 -   a) as a globally installed command line tool (this is the easiest way)
 -   OR b) as an npm package inside an npm project